Parallel torsion and $G_2, Spin(7)$ instantons

 In the case of torsion-free $G_2$-structures, $G_2$-instantons on compact and non-compact manifolds are constructed in \cite{Clarke, SW, W} by using different methods, and more recently for $G_2$-structures of several non-zero torsion types \cite{BO,LO, Waldron}.

+It is also well known that on a compact $G_2$ manifold (resp. $Spin(7)$ manifold) a connection $\sb$ on the tangent bundle with curvature 2-form $R$ is an absolute minimum of the Yang-Mills functional with torsion $YM_T=\int_M||R||^2vol-\int_Mtr(R\wedge R)vol$ if and only if it is a $G_2$ instanton (resp. $Spin(7)$ instanton).

-The main purpose of the paper is to develop the $G_2$ instanton condition of the characteristic connection on 7-dimensional integrable $G_2$ manifold and the $Spin(7)$ instanton of the torsion connection on an eight dimensional $Spin(7)$ manifold.
+The main purpose of the paper is to develop the $G_2$ instanton condition of the characteristic connection on a 7-dimensional integrable $G_2$ manifold and the $Spin(7)$ instanton of the torsion connection on an eight dimensional $Spin(7)$ manifold.

-It is known from \cite[Lemma~3.4]{I} that the curvature $R$ of a metric connection $\sb$ with torsion 3-form $T$ is symmetric in exchanging the first and the second pairs, $R\in S^2\Lambda^2$, if and only if the covariant derivative of the torsion with respect to the torsion connection is a 4-form, $\sb T\in \Lambda^4$.
+It is known from \cite[Lemma~3.4]{I} that the curvature $R$ of a metric connection $\sb$ with torsion 3-form $T$ is symmetric in exchanging the first and the second pairs, $R\in S^2\Lambda^2$, if and only if the covariant derivative of the torsion with respect to the torsion connection is a 4-form, $\sb T\in \Lambda^4$, i.e. the torsion $T$ is a Killing 3-form.
 If the holonomy group of a metric connection with torsion 3-form lies in $\frak{g}_2$ (resp. $\frak{spin}(7)$), the condition $\sb T\in \Lambda^4$ implies that the curvature is a $G_2$ instanton (resp. $Spin(7)$ instanton).
 In particular, if the torsion is parallel with respect to this connection then its curvature is an instanton.

 The main object of interest in the paper is to investigate when the converse statement holds, namely, when the $G_2$ or $Spin(7)$ instanton condition implies the torsion is parallel.
+We note that $G_2$ and $Spin(7)$ instanton manifolds with Killing torsion form are investigated in \cite{IS1} and \cite{Iap}, respectively.
+In this note we dropped the Killing torsion condition.

 In the $G_2$ case, we show the following

 \begin{thrm} Let $(M,\p)$ be an integrable $G_2$ manifold with $\sb$-parallel Lee form and the curvature of the characteristic connection $\sb$ is a $G_2$-instanton, i.e.